 Necessary Fiction is a webjournal delivering a fresh story each Wednesday.
 We also host a monthly Writer In Residence, offer book reviews, and have serialized a novel (which is now available as an ebook).

 You can reach us at firstname.lastname@example.org, and we can also be found on Facebook and Twitter.
 NF is edited by Steve Himmer, just so you know who to blame.
-The book reviews editor is Michelle Bailat-Jones, and interviews are handled by Amber Lee.
+The book reviews editor is Michelle Bailat-Jones.

 We welcome your stories, but ask that you send them via our submissions manager.
 Complete guidelines are available there.